clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 ---

 Greetings Clojurists Together Members!
-Last year, we tried a new process to determine who will receive a monthly stipend of $1,500 to support their development work.
-It was a vast improvement, so this year we are using it again.
+Last year, based on your feedback, we tried a new process to identify annual funding reciptients.
+It was a vast improvement from years past, so this year we are using it again.

 We put out the call  - and we received 15 thoughtful applications for you to consider.
-The board reviewed and moved all 15 to the Ranked Vote ballot.
-Now it is up to you, the members, to select the 5 developers who will each receive $1,500 monthly stipends for a total of $18K USD. **Be on the lookout for an email that contains the link to your Ranked Vote ballot.** Deadline for voting is **12 December 2025** minight Pacific Time.
+The board reviewed and voted to move all 15 to the 2026 Ranked Vote ballot.

+Now it is up to you, the members, to select the 5 developers who will each receive $1,500 monthly stipends (for a total of $18K USD). **Be on the lookout for an email that contains the link to your Ranked Vote ballot.** Deadline for voting is **12 December 2025** midnight Pacific Time.

 You can review past long-term project updates on our [website](https://www.clojuriststogether.org/news/) to get an idea of what past annual (or long-term) funding recipients have been able to accomplish with your support (pretty amazing!)

 Thanks again to all the members for making this happen.
-We know from our surveys that you and the larger Clojurist Community that receives our regular updates refer to this work on a regular basis - xxx daily.
+We know from our surveys that you and the larger Clojurist Community that receive our project updates refer to this work on a regular basis - xxx daily.
 This is a testament to its importance of these projects.

 ### Deadline for your vote to be counted: December xx, 2025 Midnight Pacific Time

 Here we go ..in alphabetical order (by last name)....
 Bozhidar Batsov
 Adrian Bendel
 Michiel Borkent
-Clojure Camp (Rafal Dittwald, Jordan Miller, and others) Thomas Cothran
+Clojure Camp (Rafal Dittwald, Jordan Miller, and others)
+Thomas Cothran
 Alex Coyle
 Jeremiah Coyle
 Eric Dallo
 Dragan Djuric
 Siavash Mohammady
 Nikita Prokopov
 Tomasz Sulej
 Jeaye Wilkerson
 Peter Taoussanis
 Oleksandr Yakushev

 ### Bozhidar Batsov